Upsets happen every year in March Madness. Still, the 2012 NCAA Tournament is well on its way to being the wildest dance ever.

 Then, two celebrate in one night, leaving passionate basketball fans with a plethora of chances to watch the underdog succeed, starting with #16-seed UNC-Asheville, who threatened top-seeded Syracuse on Thursday, followed by the successes achieved by Norfolk State and Lehigh on Friday, among numerous others.

-Two doorways have now cracked open, where the NCAA Tournament could see a 15-seed advance to the Sweet 16 for the first time in its history.
+Two doorways have now cracked open.
+The NCAA Tournament could see a 15-seed advance to the Sweet 16 for the first time in its history.

 That would make for quite a story!

-Being a person that barely even batted an eyelash at either the Mountain Hawks or Spartans, it felt right to check each team’s resume from this season, exploring results of past and present, stats and other little nuggets of information to help try and help uncover the madness that has been presented to us.
+Being a person that barely even batted an eyelash at either the Mountain Hawks or Spartans, it felt right to check each team’s resume.
+It was necessary to explore results, stats and other little nuggets of information to help uncover the madness that has been presented to us.

 Take the following details: